ika-rwth-aachen/acdc-notebooks/README.md

 [![Build Main](https://github.com/ika-rwth-aachen/acdc-notebooks/actions/workflows/build.yml/badge.svg)](https://github.com/ika-rwth-aachen/acdc-notebooks/actions/workflows/build.yml)

+This repository belongs to the MOOC [Automated and Connected Driving Challenges (ACDC)](https://www.edx.org/course/automated-and-connected-driving-challenges).
+It contains Jupyter Notebook programming assignments.
+Enroll in the MOOC to get access to the solutions.

 ## Start of the Assignments: [index.ipynb](index.ipynb)

 __Note that the Jupyter Notebooks are sometimes not correctly displayed on Github (Missing Images).__